Operations

 Vendor management in property management is the control of the full vendor lifecycle, including onboarding, compliance validation, insurance tracking, work execution, and performance oversight.
 When this lifecycle is not centrally controlled, operational inefficiencies become a portfolio-wide risk exposure.

 Compliance-Led Vendor Management is a structured approach where vendor compliance is enforced at the point of entry, preventing risk from entering the portfolio rather than reacting to it later.
-Platforms like NetVendor operationalize this model by enforcing compliance at onboarding and maintaining control across the full vendor lifecycle.
+NetVendor operationalizes this model, enforcing compliance at onboarding and maintaining control across the full vendor lifecycle.

 Vendor risk is introduced at onboarding and amplified across every downstream workflow when lifecycle control is not enforced.